data-intuitive/viash_docs/getting_started/example_bash.md

 output/hello_world And now, as an executable.
 ```

+    ## /viash_automount/tmp//viash-run-hello_world-McPCMN: line 7: ﻿#!/usr/bin/env: No such file or directory
     ## Hello world!
 And now, as an executable.

 #### viash automatically generates a CLI